FindMySchool LogoFindMySchool

 The physical footprint also carries some identity.
 Historic England’s archive records the school site as a 1930s design, attributed to James B. Brez in his role supporting Manchester’s education committee, which places the school within a recognisable civic-build tradition for the city.
 A separate thread of the school’s story is its earlier opening, with historical accounts recording the school opening in 1929.

-On outcomes, the school’s GCSE profile sits above England average on FindMySchool’s measures, with the ranking placing it within the top quarter of schools in England.
-Ranked 953rd in England and 17th in Manchester for GCSE outcomes (FindMySchool ranking based on official data), performance is strong in a competitive urban local authority context.
+On outcomes, the school’s GCSE profile sits above the national midpoint on FindMySchool’s measures.
+Its current GCSE academic ranking is 1,316th out of 3,895 schools in England, while its overall GCSE ranking is 802nd out of 3,688 and 14th in Manchester (FindMySchool ranking based on official data).
+That overall position is within the top quarter nationally, reflecting strong performance in a competitive urban local authority context.

-At EBacc level, 31.2% of pupils achieved grade 5 or above across the EBacc pillars, and the average EBacc point score is 4.93.
-The latter is above the England average of 4.08, indicating that where students do take the EBacc suite, outcomes are generally strong.
+At EBacc level, 36.2% of pupils achieved grade 5 or above across the EBacc pillars, and the average EBacc point score is 5.1.
+EBacc entry is high at 80.2%, indicating that many students take the EBacc suite and outcomes in those subjects are generally strong.

 England ranks and key metrics (where available)